Tramadol: 7 things you should know

-- Tramadol may be less likely than other narcotic analgesics to affect breathing.
+- Tramadol may be less likely than other narcotic analgesics to cause respiratory depression.

 If you are between the ages of 18 and 60, take no other medication or have no other medical conditions, side effects you are more likely to experience include: